 Toon Boom Animate has more than one tool to help you animate efficiently.
 When doing hand-drawn animation, you will spend most of your time creating in-between drawings.

 For a simple animation such as a flag, splashing water, smoke or even hair, you can use the Morphing feature to let the system automatically create the drawings between your keys!

 You can create your own drawings or use a project from the sample material package.

-The topics are: • Preparing Your Morphing Keys Creating the Morphing Sequences Adjusting the
+- Preparing Your Morphing Keys

+- Creating the Morphing Sequences

+- Adjusting the Ease